memfault/interrupt/_drafts/gdbundle-plugin-manager.md

 <!-- excerpt start -->

-GDB desperately needs a better way for developers to share scripts, user-interface improvements, and utilities with their peers.
-This would enable building upon each other's work and debugging techniques, progressing the entire community and preventing developers from reinventing the wheel.
+GDB and LLDB desperately need a better way for developers to share scripts, user-interface improvements, and utilities with their peers.
+This would enable building upon existing work and debugging techniques, progressing the entire community and preventing developers from reinventing the wheel.
 GDB and LLDB need a plugin manager, and I'd like to introduce to you [gdbundle](https://github.com/memfault/gdbundle).

 <!-- excerpt end -->

+Whether you are an embedded engineer using GDB directly or through VSCode and Cortex-Debug, an iOS or Android developer using LLDB within XCode or Android Studio, or a C++ and Rust developer building x86 software, gdbundle will work for you.

 > This article speaks primarily to GDB, but gdbundle works perfectly with LLDB
 > as well.